AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

     * one *metric* of community composition
         * recovered gene copies ≠ counts of organisms (see below in the "not useful for" section)
         * you're getting a snapshot  of, e.g. "16S gene fragment copy numbers recovered"
-    * can track changes in community structure in response to a treatment and/or across environmental gradients
+    * can track changes in community structure (as interpreted by recovered gene copy numbers) in response to a treatment and/or across environmental gradients/time, etc.
     * can provide strong support for further investigation, particularly single-nucleotide resolution methods
         * e.g. *Trichodesmium–Alteromonas* story ([paper here](https://www.nature.com/articles/ismej201749))
     * relatively cheap and less processing power/time required in comparison to metagenomics